sridharanpalanisamy/OIBSIP/README.md

 [Task-2 Portfolio Webpage ](https://sridharanpalanisamy.github.io/Task-2-Portfolio-Webpage/)

-The Temperature converter page as been deployed using **Github Pages** and can br access via the following Link:
+The Temperature converter page as been deployed using **Github Pages** and can be access via the following Link:

 [Task-3 Temperature converter ](https://sridharanpalanisamy.github.io/Task-3-Temperature-Converter/)